Adzz/Zip/README.md

 Zip.apply(red, blue, %Add{}) #=> %RGB{red: Decimal.new(255), green: Decimal.new(0), blue: Decimal.new(255)}
 ```

-What's interesting about this approach is that if you define a new implementation for the Zip protocol, you get for free all of the operations you previously defined for that collection.
+What's interesting about this approach is that if you define a new implementation for the Zip protocol, you get for free all of the operations you previously defined.
 So now we already have `Add` implemented, if we wanted to implement Zip for a new datatype, we could do that like so:

 ```elixir
 defimpl Zip, for: List do